 According to a recent survey, 61% of customers still prefer to use the phone to get support.
-Additionally, 75% of executives say they have scheduled an appointment based on a cold call alone.
 It’s clear that, even in a world of email and chatbots, the telephone is still key to creating happy customers and more sales.

 Automated calling services make it easy for businesses and organizations to efficiently respond to incoming calls from customers.
 From a sales perspective, the same service can be used to quickly call long lists of prospects and increase sales.

 We reviewed over a dozen automated calling services based on the quality and variety of features, cost, ease of use, and more.
 Here are our top picks.

 The 7 Best Automated Calling Services of 2020

 Five9 was created as a virtual contact center (VCC) in 2001.
 Today, its cloud-based contact center software serves over 2,000 customers worldwide.
 We chose it as the best overall due to its flexible inbound, outbound, and blended packages; powerful third-party integrations; and training and workforce management solutions.

 Five9 is a completely cloud-based service provider, which means businesses don’t need to buy any special equipment.
 All users need are a computer with fast internet access and a headset.

 Five9’s inbound services include routing customers from multiple channels, interactive voice response with automated voice menus, and “screen pops” that give agents the information they need to personalize the customer’s experience.